 - Culturally responsive teaching is grounded in social and cognitive neuroscience.
 Neuroscience is giving us new findings every day that support why culturally responsive practices work.
 For example, social neuroscience reminds us that relationships are the on-ramp to learning, meaning if a student doesn't feel heard or seen, then it leads to increased stress.
 Stress hormones like cortisol impair the brain's executive function.
 So in order to create a learning environment conducive to all students learning, we need to lower stress hormones by building those relationships.

-- Culturally responsive teaching doesn’t require teachers to recognize the cultural orientation we call “collectivism.”
+- Culturally responsive teaching requires teachers to recognize the cultural orientation we call "collectivism."
 Teachers are often confused about how culture plays a role in culturally responsive teaching.
 They think they have to mention race, ethnicity, or cultural artifacts like ethnic food, music, or literature all the time for every different group.
-Instead, a key starting point to making cultural responsiveness manageable is to organize instructional activities around collectivist cultural principles — group harmony and interdependence.
-Vogotsky talks about this as “socio-cultural learning” and highlights that it is necessary to move students into their zone of proximal development.
+Instead, a key starting point to making cultural responsiveness manageable is to organize instructional activities around collectivist cultural principles -- group harmony and interdependence.
+Vygotsky talks about this as "socio-cultural learning" and highlights that it is necessary to move students into their zone of proximal development.